ARPOISE/ARpoise/unity/AR-vos-examples.md

 .

 The following example augment should appear - some colorful animated cubes.
-Tap the yellow cube in the center to set the cubes spinning!
+Click on the yellow cube in the center to set the cubes spinning!

 ![AR-vosExamples2](/images/AR-vosExamples2a_800w.png)

 .

+Close the layer by clicking once on the AR-vos logo menu (upper right in our example).
+This takes you back to the menu of available layers.
+- Click the "Example Triggers" layer again.
 - Now point your device at this example trigger, the Japanese character for "Zen":

 .